 Additional Programs to book

 Would you like us to come visit you for a day?
 Are you planning a science fair or community event?
 We are able to provide a few of Black Creek Community Farm’s favourite activities at your location.
-Whether you’re a school teacher, an educator at a childcare centre, running a day camp, or home schooling, we can bring a little bit of nature right to you.
+To book a visit, please complete the Mobile Workshop Request form!

 Ready to book?

-Click here to fill out a Field Trip Request Form.
+Click here to fill out a Mobile Workshop Request Form.

-Local schools in the Jane & Finch and surrounding area, have priority for subsidized fees.
-If you are in need of subsidy and you are outside of our catchment area, please contact us at firstname.lastname@example.org.
+Local schools and community groups in the Jane & Finch and surrounding area have priority for subsidized fees.
+If you are in need of a subsidy and you are outside of our catchment area, please contact us at firstname.lastname@example.org.

 Credit card payment (made online, after registration)

-Cheque made out to FoodShare Toronto (in memo: BCCF Farm Kids) & dropped off or mailed to the farm (4929 Jane Street, Toronto, ON M3N 2K8)
+Cheque made out to FoodShare Toronto (in memo: BCCF Farm Education) & dropped off or mailed to the farm (4929 Jane Street, Toronto, ON M3N 2K8)